Biden seeks to boost fuel economy to thwart Trump rollback

 The official said the standards would be 10% more stringent than the Trump rules for model year 2023, followed by 5% increases in each model year through 2026, according to Becker.
 That's about a 25% increase over the four years.

-Transportation is the single biggest U.S. contributor to climate change.
-Autos in the U.S. spewed 824 million tons (748 million metric tons) of heat-trapping carbon dioxide in 2019, about 14% of total U.S. emissions, according to the EPA.
+Transportation is the single-biggest U.S. contributor to climate change.
+Autos in the U.S. spewed 824 million tons of heat-trapping carbon dioxide in 2019, about 14% of total U.S. emissions, according to the EPA.

 The voluntary deal with automakers defines an electric vehicle as plug-in hybrids, fully electric vehicles and those powered by hydrogen fuel cells.

-Environmental groups praised the higher standards but said the administration should be moving faster.
+Environmental groups praised the higher standards but said the administration should move faster.

 “This proposal helps get us back on the road to cleaning up tailpipe pollution,” Simon Mui of the Natural Resources Defense Council said in a statement.
 “But given how climate change has already turned our weather so violent, it's clear that we need to dramatically accelerate progress.”